 2. Chop the cucumber into around 1 cm thick slices, with the skin removed.
 This makes it easier for the fish to eat them.

 3. Subsequently, boil a small amount of water in a pot.
-Then, place the slices or cubes of cucumber in a steamer basket into the pot with boiled water for two minutes to blanch them.
+Then, blanch the slices or cucumber cubes in a steamer basket into the pot with boiled water for two minutes.
 Alternatively, boil the small pieces of cucumber on a stove for about five minutes.

 4. Poke the boiled cucumber with a fork or toothpick that is not dirty to see if the fruit is softer for eating.
 Then, cool them by placing them in a bowl of cold water.

-5. Finally, drop a few cucumber slices into the aquarium, and let the fish enjoy the treat.
+5. Drop a few cucumber slices into the aquarium, and let the fish enjoy the treat.

 How to remove cucumbers from a fish tank